-CONTACTING ME: You can reach me in Bronfman 202 (if I'm there it's office hours), email sim1@williams.edu, or anonymously through ephsmath@gmail.com (password williams1793).
+CONTACTING ME: You can reach me in Bascom 106D (if I'm there it's probably office hours), email sim1@williams.edu, or anonymously through ephsmath@gmail.com (password 1793williams; it used to be the first eight Fibonacci numbers but annoyingly someone hacked the account and changed it, and Google wouldn't let me restore it; with new security features may not be usable....).

 OBJECTIVES: There are two main goals to this course: to explore probability theory and see the connections between various problems, and to learn problem solving skills.
 We will constantly emphasize the techniques we use to solve problems, as these techniques are applicable to a wide range of problems in the sciences.
+For a fuller statement as to the objectives of this course, please click here.
+This includes some fascinating videos with some thought provoking comments about what you should get out of your education.

-TEXTBOOK/SYLLABUS: The textbook will be working notes from a book I'm writing for Princeton University Press, The Probability Lifesaver.
-This book is designed to supplement any standard class.
-We will cover most of the first 20 chapters, chapter 23, and additional topics as time permits; due to time constraints we may not do some of the topics (such as Chapter 6).
+TEXTBOOK/SYLLABUS: The textbook is The Probability Lifesaver.
+This book is designed to supplement any standard class, or be used as a stand-alone book.
+Tentatively we will cover most of the first 20 chapters, chapter 23, and additional topics as time permits; due to time constraints we may not do some of the topics (such as Chapter 6).
 There will also be programming assignments (you may use any language).
-There will be a weekly lunch series to discuss additional topics; though in parallel to that course, these meetings are optional and have no impact on the course grade.
+There will be a weekly lunch series (if you do not have a meal plan lunch will be provided) to discuss additional topics if there is student interest; though in parallel to that course, these meetings are optional and have no impact on the course grade.
 You are expected to have read the corresponding material before class; if you have any questions you should email me beforehand.
 I strongly urge you to pick up an additional book for the class (almost any book is fine, feel free to grab one from the library).
 It is a valuable skill to learn how to read and discern the relevant information from a variety of sources.
 Here are a few particularly good books: (1) Probability and Random Processes by Geoffrey R. Grimmett and David R. Stirzaker (third edition).
 Excellent text, used it a few years ago, lots of great additional topics.
 (2) Probability by Lawrence M. Leemis.
-Not as high level as Grimmett and Stirzaker and not as many advanced applications, but extremely well written, friendly, and has lots of comments on how to attack the problems in R. (3) A nice read is Impossible?: Surprising Solutions to Counterintuitive Conundrums by Julian Havil (this is a suggested book for the class for those who want to see some additional fun problems; this book isn't required for the class, & anything we use from the book will be explained completely in class).
+Not as high level as Grimmett and Stirzaker and not as many advanced applications, but extremely well written, friendly, and has lots of comments on how to attack the problems in R. (3) A nice read is Impossible?: Surprising Solutions to Counterintuitive Conundrums by Julian Havil (this is a suggested book for the class for those who want to see some additional fun problems; this book is not required for the course, and anything we use from the book will be explained completely in class).